Sega Technical Institute: Sonic X-treme

-stated that STI would have been unable to use the engine due them working in C, and there being no documentation they could use to understand how to develop with the NiGHTS engine.
+clarified that STI would never have been able to use the engine due to them working in C, and there being no documentation they could use to understand how to develop with the NiGHTS engine.
 The loss of the Nights engine cost the team a further two weeks of development time.
 After programmer Chris Coffin became severely ill with pneumonia, Wallis made the decision to cancel the game.
 X-treme was announced as delayed, but was officially canceled in early 1997.

 Closure and canceled games

 STI was disbanded in 1996 as a result of changes in management at Sega of America.
 New focuses were given to STI, including product localization and management of external development teams.
 According to Hector, corporate politics and fighting amongst the executives could not be rectified.
 Hector had been given additional responsibilities over all of Sega's product development, leading to his decision to leave the company.
 New management had taken over shortly before the studio closed.
 Decisions were made to streamline game development, and Sega of America's product development department branched to form SegaSoft.
 With STI's recent new responsibilities, it was restructured to report directly to Sega of America and became the new product development department.
 After STI's closure, Morawiec and Stephens left Sega and formed Luxoflux.
 Cerny and Yasuhara remained friends after their time at STI and reunited to work with Naughty Dog on the Jak & Daxter series.

 In addition to Sonic X-treme, several games were considered but ultimately never developed.
 A sequel to Kid Chameleon and Jester, which featured a nearly-invulnerable clay character, were canceled due to STI shifting resources to Sonic the Hedgehog 2.
 Another, Spinny & Spike, was developed by Kid Chameleon programmer Steve Woita and greenlit by Kalinske, but never made it out of development after resources shifted to Sonic Spinball.
 Sega hired a new producer and art programmer to continue Spinny & Spike.
 Woita assumed he would return to the game after finishing Spinball, but opted to leave Sega shortly afterward, and Sega determined that development could not continue without the original team.
 A sequel to Comix Zone was proposed but dropped, while Morawiec and Stephens set up an office to begin work on an original Sonic game, but the project was canceled by Naka.